 How It Works

-Students sign income share agreements (ISAs) with a school or education financier.
+Students sign income share agreements (ISAs) with a school.

-The school or education financier gives the students funding for their education now in exchange for a percentage of their future income for a set time.
+The school gives the students funding for their education now in exchange for a percentage of their future income for a set time.

 Our platform enables this stage of the process.

-After origination, schools or education financiers use our platform to sell signed ISAs to investors for a one time payment.
+After origination, schools use our platform to sell signed ISAs to investors for a one time payment.